The welfare of the children is paramount.

 The school will ensure there is a clear system of communication for channelling concerns and that there are no barriers to this communication.

-All staff will read and follow Keeping Children Safe in Education September 2019.
+All staff will read and follow Keeping-children-safe-in-education.
 In addition, the school follows the guidelines set out by the South Gloucestershire Children’s board – http://sites.southglos.gov.uk/safeguarding/